Maria Lee: First Lady of Tennessee (2019-present)

 Lee is Tennessee's current First Lady.
 Her initiative in the office has been focused on community service, volunteering, and faith-based activities in the state.
 She currently is on the board of the Friend2Friend Book Project, an organization that delivers literature to children and their families suffering from health issues.

 In May 2019, Lee introduced her main initiative as First Lady, called Tennessee Serves.
 The program is designed to encourage Tennessee residents to engage in community service.
 The initiative also strongly focuses on youth serving.
 “At a young age, my parents taught me the importance of serving others, and now, it’s a big part of who I am.
 I hope to instill the same in kids at an early age,” Lee said.
 “By engaging kids, we hope that the whole family will get involved in serving.”

 Personal life

 Lee married Bill Lee in October 2008.
 The couple live in Fernvale.
-They attend Grace Chapel Church and have been on multiple mission trips, including building houses in Mexico and working in a Haitian orphanage.
+They attend Grace Chapel Church and have been on multiple mission trips, including building houses in Mexico and working in an orphanage in Hati.

 In August 2022, it was announced that Lee had been diagnosed with lymphoma.
 She began treatment immediately after the diagnosis.
 Later on, in February 2023, Lee completed her first part of cancer treatment and was scheduled for a bone marrow transplant.